will-chung/cse110-w21-group7/specs/adr/updated_index_ADR.md

 ## Decision Drivers

-* Implementing a clean interface for index
+* Implementing a clean interface for index that is aesthetically pleasing and easy to understand

 ## Considered Options

 * See options on [Miro Fat-Marker Sketches](https://miro.com/app/board/o9J_lLcA_EQ=/)
-* Bookshelf
+* Bookshelf (continuous over many years with scrolling)
 * Calendar view
-* Indexing by year (past, present, future)
+* Indexing by year (past, present, *future*)
+* Square per month, Row per year, and display most recent 3 years

 ## Decision Outcome

-Thanh’s fat market sketch
+Square per month, Row per year, and display most recent 3 years

 ### Positive Consequences

 * Clean/simple index interface
+* Month labels aren't sideways

 ### Negative Consequences

-* No qualitative indexing on the direct home screen (on the navbar instead)
+* No qualitative indexing directly on the home screen (but it is on the side in the NavBar)

 ### 1. NavBar